Perturbations in a scalar field model with virtues of $\Lambda$CDM: The perturbations

 Since $\fsg$ measurements provide a tighter constraint on the cosmological parameters, it will give a better insight into the growth of the density perturbations.
 We have studied the variation of $f$ and $\fsg$ with redshift $z$ for three different values of $\lambda$.
-Redshift $z$ is related to the scale factor $a$ as $z = \frac{a_0}{a} -1$, $a_0$ being the present value (taken to be unity).
+Redshift $z$ is related to the scale factor $a$ as $z = \paren*{\frac{a_0}{a} -1}$, $a_0$ being the present value.
 The linear growth rate $f$ and $\fsg$ are independent of the wavenumber $k$ for low redshift.
 As the $\fsg$ analysis is valid for $z \in \left[0,2\right]$, the redshift from $z=0$ to $z=2$ are considered here.

-The linear growth rate $f$ is same for all the models at low redshift (figure (\hyperref[im:fs]{\ref*{im:fs}a})).
-The difference in matter power spectrum is manifested in its amplitude $\se$ as given in table (\ref{tab:s8}) and hence in $\fsg$ as in figure (\hyperref[im:fs]{\ref*{im:fs}b}).
-It is interesting to note that there is a substantial difference in the $\fsg$ variation for the different models that is not observed in the CMB temperature and matter power spectra.
-It must be noted that making $\lambda$ high enough will give higher value of $\se$ and hence $\fsg$ but that will increase the age of the Universe as well, which is around $13.797 \pm 0.023$ Giga years according to the recent Planck 2018 data\cite{planck2018cp}.
-Thus, a low $\se$ can be said to be the characteristic distinguishing feature of the present model from $\Lambda$CDM.
+The linear growth rate $f$ is almost same for all the models at low redshift (Fig.\ (\ref{im:fs}a)).
+The little change in the growth rate, $f$ due to change in $\lambda$ is visible in the fractional change in growth rate, $\Delta f/f_{ {\Lambda\text{CDM}}}$, relative to the \lcdm model (lower panel of Fig.\ (\ref{im:fs}a)).
+The difference in matter power spectrum is manifested in its amplitude $\se$ as given in Table (\ref{tab:s8}) and hence in $\fsg$ as in Fig.\ (\ref{im:fs}b).
+It is interesting to note that there is a substantial difference in $\fsg$ for $\vphi$CDM and \lcdm which is not there in the CMB temperature and matter power spectra.
+Thus, a low $\fsg$ can be said to be the characteristic distinguishing feature of the present $\vphi$CDM model from the \lcdm model.
+It must be noted that $\lambda$ is chosen in such a way that is compatible with the age of the Universe which is around $13.797 \pm 0.023$ Giga years according to the recent \Planck 2018 data~\cite{planck2018cp}.